isomerpages/sportsg-corp/media-centre/media-release/_posts/2021-01-29-post-This page will no longer be updated Visit SportSG Covid19 webpage.md

 description: ""
 image: ""
 ---
+### **This page will no longer be updated.
+Visit SportSG Covid-19 webpage: www.sportsingapore.gov.sg/covid19 for updates.**

 **This page will no longer be updated.
 Visit SportSG Covid-19 webpage: www.sportsingapore.gov.sg/covid19 for updates.**

 (Updated as of 29 Jan 2021) Advisory For Resumption Of Sport And Physical Exercise & Activity For Phase Three